-Savings Rates of Chinese Urban and Rural Households
+Chart 22: Savings Rates of Chinese Urban and Rural Households

-Monthly Rates of Growth of Chinese Real Retail Sales, Y-o-Y
+Chart 23: Monthly Rates of Growth of Chinese Real Retail Sales, Year-over-Year

-- The high Chinese national savings rate of almost 50 percent is not due to an exceptionally high household savings rate, but to - (1) the much lower share of GDP received by households as income; in particular, the share of labour is low in China, less than 50 percent of GDP, compared to approximately 70 percent in the developed economies of the West; and - (2) the much higher Chinese corporate savings rates- Chinese enterprises typically reinvest their earnings and distribute little or no cash dividends to their shareholders.
+The high Chinese national savings rate of almost 50 percent is not due to an exceptionally high household savings rate, but to (1) the much lower share of GDP received by households as income; in particular, the share of labour is low in China, less than 50 percent of GDP, compared to approximately 70 percent in the developed economies of the West; and (2) the much higher Chinese corporate savings rates-Chinese enterprises typically reinvest almost all of their earnings and distribute little or no cash dividends to their shareholders.

-- Chinese household real consumption can increase significantly only with a significant increase in household real income, which in turn depends on either rising real wage rates, constrained by the abundance of surplus labour, or increased distribution of cash dividends by Chinese enterprises to their shareholders, including the Chinese Government. - Improving the social safety net as well as increasing public financing of services such as education and health care may also help to raise Chinese real household consumption.
-However, as noted previously, the consumption/savings behaviour of Chinese households on the Mainland are already quite similar to Chinese households in Hong Kong and Taiwan, both of which have reasonable social safety nets in place and substantial public financing of education and hearth scare.
+Chinese household real consumption can increase significantly only with a significant increase in household real income, which in turn depends on either rising real wage rates, which are constrained by the abundance of surplus labour, or increasing distribution of cash dividends by Chinese enterprises to their shareholders, including the Chinese Government.
+Improving the social safety net as well as increasing public financing of services such as education and health care may also help to raise Chinese real household consumption.
+However, as noted previously, the consumption-savings behaviour of Chinese households on the Mainland of China are already quite similar to ethnic Chinese households in Hong Kong and Taiwan, both of which have reasonable social safety nets in place and substantial public financing of education and health care.

-Does the Chinese Economy Face Labour Shortages?
+(6) Does the Chinese Economy Face Labour Shortages?

-- China, like Japan, Taiwan, and South Korea in their early stage of economic development, has an abundant supply of surplus labour.
-This means China can grow without being constrained by the supply of labour or by rising real wage rates of unskilled, entry-level labour over an extended period of time. - Physical capital is very productive under conditions of surplus labour and as long as there is sufficient complementary domestic physical capital, the surplus labour will allow the economy to grow rapidly. - This is exactly what the late Prof. W. Arthur Lewis, Nobel Laureate in Economic Sciences, said in his famous paper on surplus labour_Lmore than fifty years ago. ${63}$
+China, like Japan, Taiwan, and South Korea in their early stage of economic development, has an abundant supply of surplus labour.
+This means China can grow without being constrained by the supply of labour or by rising real wage rates of unskilled, entry-level labour over an extended period of time.
+Physical capital is very productive under conditions of surplus labour--as long as there is sufficient complementary domestic physical capital, the surplus labour can be transferred to the other two sectors enabling the economy to grow rapidly.
+This is exactly what the late Prof. W. Arthur Lewis (1954), Nobel Laureate in Economic Sciences, said in his famous paper on surplus labour more than fifty years ago.